4lexist/NbaGameScore/README.md

 # NbaGameScore

+## webpageParser.js

+The current project is to get a list of every players playing tonight with their position and their price

+## bkrefscore and espnscore
 Here are two `.js` files aiming to calculate a score based on a stat-line.
 The primary goal was to anticipate future game scores based on averages per games in order to optimize team choices in the Winamax game : [**Jeu de l'entraineur**](https://www.winamax.fr/jde).

 The calulations are made based on the following rules :
 * Winning Team : +4
 * Plus / Minus : +/- 0,15
 * 2 pts FG made : +2